lmoss/onesharp/_sources/index.md

 ## Artwork

 The illustrations in the book are by  <a href="https://www.jeffreyfineart.com/">Jeffrey Fine</a>.
-I was fortunate to work with him on a <a href="https://www.youtube.com/watch?v=0cH3rB8dIVo">logic-related video</a>, and it's a pleasure to do this again.
+I was fortunate to work with him on a <a href="https://www.youtube.com/watch?v=0cH3rB8dIVo">logic-related video</a>.
+It's a pleasure to do this again.